jayantbsai/llm_tool/README.md

 In addition to `demo.py`, the `docextractor.py` and `llmtoolutil.py` can also be run from the command line.

-Running `docextractor.py` prints docstring and dictionary returned by llm
+Running `docextractor.py` prints docstring and dictionary returned by model
 ```
 (.venv) src % python docextractor.py
 INFO:root:Prints hello to the user.